hashicorp/nomad-autoscaler/README.md

 ## Building

-The Nomad Autoscaler can be easily built for local testing or development using the `make build` command.
+The Nomad Autoscaler can be easily built for local testing or development using the `make dev` command.
 This will output the compiled binary to `./bin/nomad-autoscaler`.

 ## Nightly Builds and Docker Image Preview